 Lead by Example

 Your kids (even your moody teenagers) look up to you much more than you might realize.
 During the stressful back-to-school season, make a point to lead by example.
 Create space for me-time and self care when you are feeling overwhelmed.
 Set boundaries and say “no” when you feel that there is too much on your plate.
-Find ways to prioritize your overall wellness, and it will show your children that it is important they do the same.
+Find ways to prioritize your mental wellness, and it will show your children that it is important they do the same.

 Get Organized for Self Care